Thomas Bangalter

-Thomas Bangalter (/fr/; born 3 January 1975) is a French musician, DJ, record producer, singer-songwriter, composer, and director.
-He is best known as one half of the former French house music duo Daft Punk, alongside Guy-Manuel de Homem-Christo.
-He has recorded and released music as a member of the trio Stardust, the duo Together, and as a solo artist.
+Thomas Bangalter (/fr/; born 3 January 1975) is a French musician, record producer, DJ, and composer.
+He is best known as one-half of former French house music duo Daft Punk, alongside Guy-Manuel de Homem-Christo.
+He has also recorded and released music as a member of the trio Stardust, the duo Together, and as a solo artist.
 Bangalter's work has influenced a wide range of artists in various genres.

 Bangalter owned the music label Roulé until its liquidation in 2018.
-Since Daft Punk's breakup in 2021, he has released music under his solo label, Alberts & Gothmaan, an anagram of his name.
-He has provided compositions for several films, leading the soundtrack to Irréversible, as well as the ballet Mythologies.
+Since Daft Punk's breakup in 2021, he has made more public appearances, and released music under his solo label, Alberts & Gothmaan, an anagram of his name.
+He has provided compositions for several films, leading the soundtrack to Irréversible, as well as several ballets, including Mythologies and Mirage.
 Outside of music production, his credits include film director and cinematographer.
 Bangalter is the son of French music composer and artist Daniel Vangarde.

 Early life

 Bangalter was born on 3 January 1975 in Paris.
 He began playing the piano at the age of 6, taking lessons from a music staff member of the Paris Opera.
 Bangalter has stated that his parents were strict in keeping up his practice, for which he later thanked them.
-His father, Daniel Vangarde, was a songwriter and producer for performers such as the Gibson Brothers, Ottawan and Sheila B. Devotion.
+His mother, Thérèse Thoreux, was a classical dancer and choreographer, as well as his aunt and uncle.
+His father, Daniel Bangalter, known throughout his professional career as Daniel Vangarde, was a songwriter and producer for performers such as the Gibson Brothers, Ottawan and Sheila B. Devotion.
 As expressed by Bangalter, "I never had any intention to do what my father was doing".
 Bangalter's father is French Jewish, but the family did not consider themselves religious.